 - Seeks to encourage radical self-acceptance

-Contact me to find out how I can guide you in this beautiful practice.
+Contact me to find out how I can guide you in your practice.

 Midlife can be a time where we step into our power and when we have more time for ourselves and what lights us up.
-It can also be at time when we experience gendered violence, harrassment and sexist behaviour.
+Heartbreakingly, some women will experience gendered violence and harrassment at this time.

 If you need help